alwaysdata/documentation/content/advanced/migrations/vps-and-dedicated-migrations/required-migrations-process/index.en.md

 No need to change the IP - *A and AAAA records* - for domains that do not use alwaysdata's DNS.
 The client server will do the redirection transparently.
 {{% /notice %}}

-{{% notice tip %}}
-For a domain that does not use alwaysdata's DNS servers but its e-mails servers (MX), the `MX 5 server.alwaysdata.net` record has to be deleted in the DNS provider panel. `MX 10 mx1.alwaysdata.com` and `MX 20 mx2.alwaysdata.com` must be kept.
-{{% /notice %}}

 ### Step 5 - After migration verifications
 The user can make application changes once an account is migrated if necessary.